Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: Literature Review

-In~\cite{xiao2021cooperative}, a cooperative hybrid VLC-RF relaying network has been considered and the outage probability of the VLC and RF users are calculated.
-Further, they derive a sub-optimal DC bias that effectively minimizes the outage probability for the RF user.
-More recently in~\cite{rallis2023rsma}, Rallis \textit{et al.} propose a hybrid VLC-RF network where a VLC access point serves two user equipments, which also function as RF relays to expand network coverage to a third user beyond the VLC cell.
-Inspired by rate-splitting multiple access, the proposed protocol aims at maximizing the weighted minimum achievable rate in the system.
-In~\cite{tran2019ultra}, a hybrid VLC-RF ultra-small network is introduced where the optical transmitters deliver both the lightwave information and energy signals whereas a multiple-antenna RF access point (AP) is employed to transfer wireless power over RF signals.
-In~\cite{guo2021achievable}, Guo~\textit{et al.} consider two types of users; i.e., information users and energy-harvesting users.
-The information users receive information from the LED AP through time-division-multiple-access manner by either the single-hop VLC-only mode or the relay-assisted dual-hop VLC-RF mode where the relay has access to an external power source.
+Peng \textit{et al.}~\cite{xiao2021cooperative} consider a cooperative hybrid VLC-RF relaying network and calculate the outage probability for both VLC and RF users.
+Furthermore, they derive a sub-optimal DC bias that effectively minimizes the outage probability for the RF user.
+Rallis \textit{et al.}~\cite{rallis2023rsma} propose a hybrid VLC-RF network where a VLC access point~(AP) serves two user equipments (UEs), which also function as RF relays to extend network coverage to a third user beyond the VLC cell.
+Inspired by rate-splitting multiple access, the proposed protocol aims to maximize the weighted minimum achievable rate in the system.
+Tran \textit{et al.}~\cite{tran2019ultra} introduce a hybrid VLC-RF ultra-small network where optical transmitters deliver both lightwave information and energy signals, while a multiple-antenna RF AP is employed to transfer wireless power via RF signals.
+Guo \textit{et al.}~\cite{guo2021achievable} consider two types of users: information users and EH users.
+The information users receive data from the LED AP through a time-division multiple access~(TDMA) scheme using either a single-hop VLC-only mode or a relay-assisted dual-hop VLC-RF mode, where the relay has access to an external power source.
+Utilizing harvesting energy from different energy sources (from visible light and RF signal), Ghosh and Alouini in~\cite{ghosh2022performance} derive the closed-form outage expressions of both two-way licensed user and two-way IoT communications using the DF relaying scheme.